 Subordinate Lien Bond Reserve Fund Surety Policies.
-The Reserve Fund Requirement for the Outstanding Subordinate Lien Bonds is funded by Subordinate Lien Bond Reserve Fund Surety Policies, including the following: (1) Financial Guaranty Insurance Corporation ("FGIC") policies in the aggregate maximum amount of \$108,444,368.70, (2) an Assured Guaranty Municipal Corporation ("Assured"), as successor to Financial Security Assurance ("FSA") policy in the aggregate maximum amount of \$31,921,383.50, and (3) a Syncora Guarantee ("Syncora"), as successor to XL Capital Assurance, Inc., policy in the aggregate maximum amount of \$15,756,228.
+As described above, the Reserve Fund Requirement for the Outstanding Subordinate Lien Bonds is partially funded by Subordinate Lien Bond Reserve Fund Surety Policies, including the following: (1) Financial Guaranty Insurance Corporation ("FGIC") policies in the aggregate maximum amount of \$108,444,368.70, (2) an Assured Guaranty Municipal Corp. ("AGM"), as successor to Financial Security Assurance ("FSA") policy in the aggregate maximum amount of \$31,921,383.50, and (3) a Syncora Guarantee ("Syncora"), as successor to XL Capital Assurance, Inc., policy in the aggregate maximum amount of \$15,756,228.
 Pursuant to a Reinsurance Agreement between FGIC and MBIA Insurance Corporation ("MBIA") dated September 30, 2008, MBIA agreed to reinsure the FGIC policies, including those relating to the Outstanding Subordinate Lien Bonds and the Senior Lien Notes described below.
 MBIA subsequently assigned its rights and obligations under such Reinsurance Agreement to National Public Finance Guarantee Corporation (f/k/a MBIA Insurance Corporation of Illinois.
-As of June 17, 2010, the NYSID approved Syncora's completion of its remediation plan and authorized Syncora's payment of new claims as they become due in the ordinary course of business, as well as the payment of unpaid claims since April 26, 2009.
+As of June 17, 2010, the New York State Insurance Department approved Syncora's completion of its remediation plan and authorized Syncora's payment of new claims as they become due in the ordinary course of business, as well as the payment of unpaid claims since April 26, 2009.
 The Houston Airport System has no unpaid claims due from Syncora.
-Notwithstanding the status that the Syncora policies in the Subordinate Lien Bond Reserve Fund.
+Notwithstanding the status that the Syncora policy is valid and available for claims, the Houston Airport System has deposited \$15.8 million of cash approximately equal to the value of the Syncora policies in the Subordinate Lien Bond Reserve Fund.